astronomersiva/siva.dev/posts/ember/ember-2019.md

 Consider this simple scenario: Display "Hello, World!" if `canShowHello` is equal to `"yes"`.
 In React, you can use the good ol' `===` with JSX.
 In Vue, you would do `v-if="canShowHello === 'yes'"`.
 In Ember?

+* Use a computed property.
+This feels a bit too much for cases like these.
+Also, the template and JS file will both have to be checked to determine the behaviour of the code.
+Colocation of related code is a good thing and this goes against it.
 * Write a helper(need to learn it if you haven't done so already).
 * Use an [addon](https://www.npmjs.com/package/ember-truth-helpers).

-Needless to say, both are not as simple as the ones provided by other frameworks/libraries.
+Needless to say, they are not as simple as the ones provided by other frameworks/libraries.
 I understand that has got more to do with Handlebars than Ember but still...it's basic things like these that make beginners feel Ember is difficult.
 Not just beginners, even I have been annoyed at times when I have had to write helpers for what I consider basic utilities in new addons.